This webpage is divided into two sections: Irish Ship Passenger Lists 1820-1950s (just below) and Irish Immigration Records to America before 1820

 Passenger and Immigration Lists Index: a Guide to Published Arrival Records of...Passengers Who Came to the United States and Canada in the 17th, 18th & 19th Centuries; edited by P. William Filby; Gale Research Co, Detroit, MI (1981-ongoing) [multi-volume set]

 These books index numerous sources (listed at the beginning of each volume) of passenger arrivals, naturalizations and other immigrant resources.
 The complete set presently indexes more than 4 million immigrants.
 They are carried in some libraries.
-The series (including annual supplements through 2008) is also searchable online...
+The series (including annual supplements to 2012) is also searchable online...

 ONLINE DATABASE: Passenger and Immigration Lists Index, 1500s-1900s Online Version (requires payment - part of an Ancestry subscription)

-BOOK: Emigrants to Pennsylvania, 1641-1819 A Consolidation of Ship Passenger Lists from the Pennsylvania Magazine of History and Biography by Michael Tepper; GPC 1999.
-Also available on the Immigrants to Pennsylvania CD-Rom listed below
+BOOK: Emigrants to Pennsylvania, 1641-1819: A Consolidation of Ship Passenger Lists from the Pennsylvania Magazine of History and Biography by Michael Tepper; GPC 1999.

 BOOK: Passenger Arrivals at the Port of Philadelphia 1800-1819 transcribed by Elizabeth P. Bentley, edited by Michael H. Tepper; GPC 1986.
 (913 pages)

-BOOK: Emigrants from Ireland to America, 1735-1743: A Transcription of the Report of the Irish House of Commons into Enforced Emigration to America by Frances McDonnell; GPC 1992; This book is also available on the CD-Rom listed just above.
+BOOK: Emigrants from Ireland to America, 1735-1743: A Transcription of the Report of the Irish House of Commons into Enforced Emigration to America by Frances McDonnell (Amazon Link); GPC 1992.

 Lists about 2,000 felons and vagabonds who were forcibly transported from Ireland from 1735 to 1743.

-BOOK: Irish Passenger Lists 1803-1806 Lists of Passengers Sailing from Ireland to America by Brian Mitchell; GPC 1995; This book is also available on the Irish Immigrants to North America CD-Rom listed above.
+BOOK: Irish Passenger Lists 1803-1806 Lists of Passengers Sailing from Ireland to America by Brian Mitchell; GPC 1995.

 Taken from the Hardwicke papers, this books lists 4,500 passengers from 109 ship sailings, most listed with their place of residence.
 Ports of departure include Dublin, Belfast, Londonderry and Newry.
 New York and Philadelphia are the most common ports of arrival.

-BOOK: Passengers from Ireland: Lists of Passengers Arriving at American Ports Between 1811 & 1817 (Transcribed from The Shamrock or Hibernian Chronicle) by Donald M. Schlegel; Clearfield Co, 1980; Also available on the Irish Immigrants to North America CD-Rom listed above.
+BOOK: Passengers from Ireland: Lists of Passengers Arriving at American Ports Between 1811 & 1817 (Transcribed from The Shamrock or Hibernian Chronicle) by Donald M. Schlegel; Clearfield Co, 1980.

 A list of 3,200 Ulster emigrants to Philadelphia from the port of Londonderry between 1803 and 1850.

-BOOK: Passenger Lists from Ireland (Excerpted from Journal of the American Irish Historical Society, Volumes 28 and 29) by J. Dominick Hackett and Charles M. Early; GPC; Also available on the Irish Immigrants to North America CD-Rom listed above.
+BOOK: Passenger Lists from Ireland (Excerpted from Journal of the American Irish Historical Society, Volumes 28 and 29) by J. Dominick Hackett and Charles M. Early; GPC.

 About 5,150 passengers who sailed from Ireland to America in 1811 and 1815-16 are listed in this book.
 109 total ships are listed; 89 arrived at New York, 17 at Philadelphia, 2 at Baltimore, and 1 at New London.